oyvihorn/nve_public/README.md

 DESCRIPTION:
-Display timeseries for selected stations and parameters for nve maalestasjoner graphically.
+Display statistics for selected stations and parameters for nve maalestasjoner graphically.
+A parameter might be vannstand, vannføring, vanntemperatur.

 DETAILS:
-Populate database with stations and parameters
+Populate database with stations and parameters.
-This part will be in a cron job that updates stations and parameter db daily.
+This part will be in a cron job that updates the stations and parameter database daily.
-Not to be run for every app instance.
-Only observations needs to be pulled from api every time.
-Stations and parameters are fetched from db for every select in front end pull down menus as it needs to filter parameters based on stations selected and vice versa.
+The observations/timeseries will be pulled from the nve API for every request based on the stations and parameter selected in the frontend.
+The app supports different plots.
+Timeseries for a station and all of its parameters.
+Compare 2 station and 1 parameter.
+Create jointplot to see how two parameters relate to each other.
+Or matrix plot to see how all parameters for 1 station relate to each other.

 OPERATIONS:
 For development we are running a docker-compose container with both front and backend pointing to